JannoTjarks/azure-dyndns2/README.md

 | one-shot | Sets a A Record in Azure DNS one-time | In testing |
 | serve | Starts a webserver which accepts http requests that are following the dyndns2 standard. | In testing |

+Currently the AzureDNS Zone, the Resource Group and the Subscription must to be definded via Commandline.

 ### Run the one-shot mode
 ```bash
 ./azure-dyndns2 one-shot --hostname <fqdn> --myip <ip-address> --dns-zone-name <azure-zone-name> --dns-resource-group-name <azure-resource-group-name> --dns-subscription-id <azure-subscription-id>